-For the five presidentially appointed and Senate-confirmed board members, the statute does not specify a term length but says that such board members serve at the pleasure of the President.
-The President names one of the appointees to be chairperson of the board (12 U.S.C. §2279aa-2 (a); Table 1).
+For the five presidentially appointed and Senate-confirmed members (Table 1), statute does not specify a term length but says that such board members serve at the pleasure of the President.
+The President names one of the appointees to be chair of the board (12 U.S.C. §2279aa-2 (a).